miracle-wm-org/miracle-wm/README.md

 # About
 **miracle** is a wayland tiling window manager based on [Mir](https://github.com/MirServer/mir).
-The tiling features will be very sway/i3-like for the first iteration, but will diverge in some important.
+The tiling features are very sway/i3-like, but will diverge in some important ways in the future.
 See the [timeline](#timeline) section below for the current status and direction.

-The ultimate goal of this work is to build an entire desktop environment on top of this window manager, but that will remain a concern for a different repository with a different timeline.

 ![miracle in action](./resources/screenshot1.png "miracle in action")
 ![miracle in action](./resources/screenshot2.png "miracle in action")